 Did you know that the human body is a dynamic being that transitions just like technology?
 The day I discovered this is the day I started practicing patience while focusing on my fitness level.
 I also stopped jumping into every bandwagon of a ‘1-week muscle builder.’
 I realized that fasting for three days will not help either!
 What I needed was simply to adjust my lifestyle gradually, day by day.
 I started with simple changes.
 For instance, I would work out on my legs by using stairs since I had been neglecting this muscle group.
 Hopefully, the following general guidelines will inspire any fitness enthusiast that is reading this post.

 Always Listen to Your Body

 Often, the body understands exactly what it needs.
 You can easily vomit if you continue bombarding your stomach with unnecessary stuff.
 By throwing up, the body is telling you to stop eating.
 My muscles have been aching for a week.
 So what do I do?
 I take more time for recovery.
+Suffering from a leg cramp after working out?
+Then I will learn here how I can resolve this.
 Our bodies will always tell us when to slow down, breathe, exercise, or take a rest.
 I have never overlooked the signs.

 It’s Okay to Fear